redvampir/sofia-memory-plugin/memory/plan_checklist.md

 # Plan Checklist
-- [ ] Пример задачи
+- [ ] Example task
-- [x] Не затирать index.json при обновлении
+- [x] Do not overwrite index.json when updating
-- [x] Учитывать существующие записи при записи новых уроков
+- [x] Preserve existing records when saving new lessons
-- [x] Не затирать plan.md при сохранении урока
+- [x] Do not overwrite plan.md when saving a lesson
-- [x] Механизм восстановления контекста по index.json
+- [x] Context restoration via index.json
-- [x] Отладочный режим для тестов
+- [x] Debug mode for tests
-- [x] Инструкция с поддержкой версий и переключений
+- [x] Versioned instructions with switching
-- [ ] 📌 Реализовать двухуровневую систему хранения инструкций (в процессе)
+- [ ] 📌 Implement two-level instruction storage system (in progress)
-  - Глобальные инструкции (в плагине, только для чтения)
+  - Global instructions (in plugin, read-only)
-  - Индивидуальные инструкции (в репозитории ученика, с версионностью)
+  - Individual instructions (in student repository with versioning)
-  - Поддержка резервного режима, команд и истории изменений
+  - Support backup mode, commands and change history